 1. Small Great Things by Jodi Picoult

 Recommended by my daughter, this novel had me at ‘nurse.’
 Where do I even begin?
 Critics refer to it as the To Kill a Mocking Bird of the 21st century.
 I agree 100 %.
 The story about a nurse (midwife to be exact) who could not carry out her sacred duties due to prejudice.
 Imagine wanting to save a child but you couldn’t because you are not allowed by the parents of that child.
 The nurse's only 'sin' is that she is black!
 The story is emotional I read it with tears rolling down my cheeks.
 I am a nurse so you can imagine my horror.
 The author, though white, did her research well.
 The way she addresses black people issues, her use of language.
 It was as if I was reading a book written by a black person.
 Some may feel such a story should have been written by a black person.
-I beg to differ.
-I have no doubt Jodi wrote the story that chose her.
+Perhaps.
+But I have no doubt Jodi wrote the story that chose her.
 The author finishes by giving a heartrending commentary about race and our society today which meant more tears for me.
 I was emotionally exhausted by the time I finished reading Small Great Things.
 But reader, do not despair.
 The ending is quite encouraging.

 2. Gone Girl by Gillian Flynn.

 The story that had me at the edge of my seat.
 Quite a thriller.
 The suspense in this story, how twisted things get, is what keeps you flicking through the pages.
 A woman vanishes, and the husband’s life spirals out of control.
-Throughout the novel which is told from Nick and Amy's perspectives, we are left wondering if it really is Amy playing mind tricks on her husband.
+Throughout the novel which is told by Nick and Amy's perspectives, we are left wondering if it really is Amy playing mind tricks on her husband.
 It appears she is, but why?
 How?
 At one point, I thought Nick Dunne was the one framing his own wife.
 Again, it’s about relationships.
 In this instance, marriage.
 How certain things we do and say affect our partner.
 Beware.
 You have been warned.
 Gone Girl is what I call a What the heck kinda story.